felipekiko/oops-too-long-url/README.md

 ## Usage

-Open the CloudFront URL in your browser and paste any long URL and click Shorten...ou’ll receive a short URL that redirects to your original one!
+Open the CloudFront URL in your browser and paste any long URL and click Shorten...you’ll receive a short URL that redirects to your original one!

 ## ToDo

 - [ ] Auditoria nos elementos
 - [ ] Key na API Key
 - [ ] CORS
+- [ ] Test!
 - [ ] Authentication
 - [ ] API Requests Limit
 - [ ] Architecture Diagram